-However, achieving accurate code completion without a clear indication of intent is challenging, as the function signature alone often provides limited insight into the function’s purpose.
-Our key insight is that preceding code within the same file—such as key variables, control structures, and helper functions—often contains valuable clues about the intended functionality.
+This performance gap largely stems from the fact that, in the absence of explicit intent, the function signature alone often provides limited insight into the function’s purpose.
+Our key insight is that preceding code within the same file, such as key variables, control structures, and helper functions, often contains valuable clues about the intended functionality.
 Therefore, we aim to leverage this contextual information to better infer the developer’s intent.
 However, we find that LLMs still struggle to accurately extract functional intent from preceding code for precise completion.
 Even when explicitly prompted to infer intent from context, LLMs often fail to produce satisfactory results, revealing inherent limitations in their ability to reason about and synthesize intent from surrounding code.\looseness=-1